zolfaShefreie/Subgraph-Matching-Dataset-Generation/README.md

 # Subgraph Matching Dataset Generation
 Create dataset from graph datasets for subgraph matching learning<br/>
+These generated datasets used in [Subgraph Matching project](https://github.com/zolfaShefreie/Subgraph-Matching)

 ## Graph dataset
 Choosen datasets for converting to new dataset: